The King of Antioxidants: What Is Astaxanthin?

 TLDR

-Astaxanthin is an antioxidant up to 6,000 times stronger than vitamin C.
+Astaxanthin is a powerful antioxidant that is up to 6,000 times more potent than vitamin C.

-For optimal absorption, astaxanthin should be taken with food or immediately after breakfast.
+Astaxanthin should be taken with a meal or immediately after breakfast to support better absorption.

 Open-System Cultivation